CruxConnect/crux-docs/_product_supplier/create_sku.md

 number_of_units_bundled
 : (integer) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.

-distinguishing_attributes
+sku_distinguishing_attributes
-: (array) The Distinguishing Attributes are attributes objects based on a category or product line may be necessary to include.
+: (array) The SKU Distinguishing Attributes are attributes objects based on a category or product line may be necessary to include.
 It may also be empty, as per the Suppliers' discretion.

 minimum_advertised_price